 How to plan for estate taxes in Waco Texas

 Estate taxes are different from and in addition to probate expenses, which you can avoid with a revocable living trust, and final income taxes, which must be paid on income you receive in the year you die.
-An estate tax is levied on the total value of a deceased person’s money and property and is paid out of the decedent’s assets before any distribution to beneficiaries.
+An estate tax is levied on the total value of a dead person’s money and property and is paid out of their assets before any distribution.
 The estate tax doesn’t affect many American taxpayers who aren’t in the top 2% of the nation’s wealthiest people.
 As of 2020, the federal estate tax applies only if the person’s estate is worth at least $11.58 million.